Pidgin Protocol¶

 Capabilities Are First-Class¶

 One of the most important protocol choices is that vehicles explicitly advertise what they support instead of forcing the UI to guess.
+A stationary sensor node should not show goto, a fixed-wing aircraft may reject stop because that concept is unsafe or meaningless, and a Husky may support only a subset of extension actions such as setDriveMode and triggerEStop.

 Pidgin handles that with capability data in heartbeat messages.
 The server uses those capabilities to validate commands, and the UI uses the same data to decide which controls to render.
 The result is a tighter operator experience: fewer dead buttons, fewer silent failures, and clearer reasons when a command is rejected.